William Henry Blackmore: Social network extends

-In January 1864, while in New York meeting with investors William attended the opera as the guest of August Belmont.
+In January 1864, while in New York meeting with investors Blackmore attended the opera as the guest of August Belmont.

-In the fall of 1868 Blackmore travelled west to inspect the completion of the transcontinental railroad, locate likely mining ventures and to investigate the Mormons.
+In fall 1868, Blackmore travelled west to inspect the completion of the transcontinental railroad, locate likely mining ventures and to investigate the Mormons.
 At the start of the trip Colonel Edward Bridges and Blackmore participated in a buffalo hunt organised by General Henry B. Carrington.
-On the train they joined Government commissioners, Mitchell and Latham, Thomas C. Durant, General Grenville M. Dodge, Samuel B. Reed, Colonel Silas Seymour, Colonel Richard Irving Dodge and Professor Ferdinand Hayden.
+On the train they joined Government commissioners, Mitchell and Latham, Thomas C. Durant, Grenville M. Dodge, Samuel B. Reed, Colonel Silas Seymour, Colonel Richard Irving Dodge and Professor Ferdinand Hayden.
 West of Laramie, Wyoming, Blackmore and Bridges left the train to travel to Salt Lake City, Utah to make confidential reports to unidentified industrial leaders and the British Cabinet.
 There was much publicity in the eastern states that the Mormons would not trade with non-Mormons, and in Britain there were concerns raised on the large numbers of British subjects who had left to join the Mormons in Utah.
-From 6 to 10 October 1868 John Willard Young escorted the men providing information and guiding them around the area.
+From 6 to 10 October 1868, John Willard Young escorted the men providing information and guiding them around the area.
 Others they met with include Bishop John Sharpe, David Durant, William Henry Hooper, President Brigham Young and his son Joseph Angell Young.

 On a trip to the US aboard the SS Russia in 1871 with Generals Sheridan, Forsyth, and Ledlie, Blackmore was introduced to Abraham Lincoln's widow and son, Robert Todd Lincoln.
-Robert later became involved in one of William's land deals.
+Robert later became involved in one of Blackmore's land deals.